-The next generation of precision navigation is available today with Honeywell’s SmartPath® Ground Based Augmentation System (GBAS).
-Honeywell’s SmartPath® provides a cost-effective precision landing solution that enables increased airport capacity, decreased air traffic noise, reduced weather-related delays, and reduced operating costs for both aircraft operators and air navigation service providers.
+Honeywell’s SmartPath® GBAS provides a cost-effective precision landing solution that enables increased airport capacity, decreased air traffic noise, reduced weather-related delays.
+It also reduces operating costs for both an aircraft operator and an Air Navigation Service Providers (ANSP).

-For more information about Honeywell’s SmartPath® GBAS, please contact us at Smartpath@honeywell.com.
+For more information about Honeywell's SmartPath® GBAS, please Contact a Specialist.

 Proven technical and logistical solutions for GBAS